 In this guide, we outline things you would want to consider to help figure out which one works for you best!

-For the longest time, wedding buffets were the more informal alternative to the conventional seated dinner: they’re more participatory, diverse, and allow for more flexibility than a standard three-course meal.
+For the longest time, wedding buffets were the more informal alternative to the conventional seated dinner: they’re more participatory, and diverse, and allow for more flexibility than a standard three-course meal.

 Food stations are a new alternative that has more of a theme and style to them.
 Food stations are the new buffet, a newer and more contemporary method to serve food, especially if you have already scratched off the plated meal on your list.